lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/Readme.md

 Choosing the appropriate batch size for an application’s requirements depends upon the input source, resources (e.g. memory to store more inputs), device(s), and model(s) being used.
 The time it takes to build up a batch from the input source before processing it means more latency.
 The device selected may also impose a limit on the batch size such as the Myriad which has a limit of 1.
 The complexity of the model affects how fast results can be returned for the device used.
 Running batch sizes >1 may be faster than running a batch size of 1 because of the efficiency of the device’s pipelined architecture (e.g. pipeline full vs. partly idle), available resources (e.g. multiple cores working in parallel), and/or a reduction of data transfers (e.g. transfer weights only once).
 In Tutorial Step 2, running different batch sizes will be explored.

 For more information on an example of batch size effects on performance for clDNN running on GPU, see the whitepaper: [https://software.intel.com/en-us/articles/accelerating-deep-learning-inference-with-intel-processor-graphics](https://software.intel.com/en-us/articles/accelerating-deep-learning-inference-with-intel-processor-graphics)

+## Input Preprocessing

+Often, the dimensions of the input data does not match the required dimensions of the input data for the inference model.
+Common examples are input video frames and ROI results.
+Before the image or ROI may be input to the inference model, the input must be preprocessed to match the required dimensions for the inference model.
+The basic steps performed for each are:

+* Video frame:

+1. Resize the frame from the source dimensions to match the required dimensions of the inference model’s input

+* ROI:

+1. Crop (isolate) the ROI data from within the containing image

+2. Resize the ROI data from its dimensions to match the required dimensions of the inference model’s input

+This tutorial and the many samples in the OpenVINO™ toolkit use OpenCV or the Inference Engine’s image pre-processing API (available as of 2018 R3.0) to perform resizing and cropping of input data.
+The next sections outline how both are used.

+### OpenCV

+When using OpenCV, resizing and cropping are performed using explicit function calls.

+* Resizing is done using an explicit call similar to cv::resize(cv:Mat src, cv:Mat dst, cv:Size dst_size).
+The input src image is resized as it is copied to the dst output image.

+* Cropping is done using an explicit call similar to:

+   * cv::Mat image;

+   * cv::Mat roiImage =image(cv::Rect roiRect );

+   * The new roiImage is created by copying the area specified by the rectangle roiRect from image.

+### Inference Engine’s Image Pre-processing API

+When using the Inference Engine’s image pre-processing API, resizing and cropping become automatic preprocessing steps as part of inference.

+* Resizing:

+   * Input resizing is enabled while configuring the input format by setting the resize algorithm of the InferenceEngine::PreProcessInfo for each of the inference model’s inputs.
+This appears similar to:

+      * InferenceEngine::InputInfo input_data;

+      * input_data->getPreProcess().setResizeAlgorithm(RESIZE_BILINEAR);

+* Cropping:

+   * Input cropping is specified as part of creating the input blob.

+      * InferenceEngine::Blob::Ptr inputBlob;  // points to existing image blob

+      * InferenceEngine::ROI cropRoi;

+      * // … set ROI rectangle by setting cropRoi’s posX, posY, sizeX, and sizeY

+      * InferenceEngine::Blob::Ptr roiBlob = InferenceEngine::make_shared_blob(inputBlob, cropRoi);  // create new input blob by specifying ROI rectangle with original image blob

+For more information, please see:

+* /opt/intel/computer_vision_sdk/deployment_tools/documentation/docs/IntegrateIEInAppNewAPI.html

+* /opt/intel/computer_vision_sdk/deployment_tools/documentation/docs/KnownIssuesLimitations.html

+### When to use OpenCV or the Inference Engine’s Image Pre-processing API

+Which preprocessing method to use will depend upon the application.
+Some general guidelines for each are:

+* Use OpenCV when:

+   * Other OpenCV processing of images or ROI’s is needed

+   * The CPU is the desired device to do preprocessing and separate from inference

+   * Input batch size is >1

+* Use the Inference Engine’s image pre-processing API when:

+   * Performance may be improved by reducing the number of memory copies

+   * The inference model’s device plugin is the desired device to do preprocessing

+   * When input batch sizes == 1

 ## Image Processing Pipeline